Course Outline

 - Cost categories in IT projects

-- Estimation / pricing techniques
+- Estimation and pricing techniques

-9. Refinement - summary of the workshop
+9. Refinement - Workshop Summary

 Requirements